The Circus Starring Britney Spears: Australian leg controversies

 "It's the biggest lie I've ever heard.
 I'm so angry.
 We can take heat if there's something wrong and people can review shows badly – that's something you have to live with – but to say people stormed out of the show was an absolute fabrication.
 Britney is aware of all this and she's extremely upset by it.
 She's a human being.
 I'm embarrassed, with such a big international entourage here with Britney, to be part of the Australian media when I see that kind of totally inaccurate reporting.
 It's been all over the internet for nine months, the inference is that we tried to hide this.
 It's been the opposite.
 This show is about an incredible spectacle, which it is".

 Spears's manager Adam Leber responded in his Twitter account, saying, "It's unfortunate that one journalist in Perth didn't enjoy the show last night.
 Fortunately the other 18,272 fans in attendance did".
 Spears's official website also posted a list of positive reviews from a number of fans.
 Burswood Dome also issued a statament reading, "Last night's concert (Friday) saw record crowds turn out for her first performance in Perth and from Burswood's perspective the event was a huge success.
 Early media reports that hundreds of fans left the concert early cannot be substantiated and Burswood has received no complaints about the concert".
 Finally, Spears addressed the situation according to BBC Online.
 She was quoted as saying, "I hear there is a lot of controversy in the media about my show.
 Some reporters have said they love it and some don't.
 I came to Australia for my fans".
 The negative media attention continued after her show in Melbourne when it was alleged that fans had placed tickets for the remaining Australian shows on sale on the online shopping website eBay, for as little as 99 cents.
 However, Dainty said that the holders of the tickets were not Spears's fans, stating "They're just profiteers.
 They buy tickets for $200 and think they (sic) that when the concerts sell-out they will offload them for $500".

 Broadcast and recordings

 During the tour, there was a suggestion that the shows in Las Vegas on September 26, 27, 2009 would be recorded for a future release.
 Professional footage also surfaced online of the performance of "Circus", broadcast by Yahoo!, from the Copenhagen show.
 On November 12, 2009, Spears's manager, Adam Leber, posted on his Twitter account that there were "...No plans for a Circus Tour DVD at the moment."

 Set list

-The set list for the tour, as revealed by Spears' official website on March 2, 2009.
+The following set list is representative of the show on March 3, 2009.
 It is not representative of all concerts for the duration of the tour.